-Option Description Reset setup options Reset setup menu options to default values.
+Option Description Reset setup menu options other than Flicker reduc- Reset setup options tion, Time zone and date, and Language to default values.
 Format memory card Format the memory card.
-Slot empty release Allow the shutter to be released when no me lock card is inserted in the camera.
+Slot empty release Allow the shutter to be released when no memor lock card is inserted in the camera.
 Adjust display brightness, view or hide a framing Display grid, and choose the information displayed in the monitor.
-Silent photography tography Mute the sounds made during shooting.
+Silent photography Mute the sounds made during shooting.
 Sound settings Choose the beeps made by the camera.
 Auto power off Choose the auto power off delay.
-Touch-screen controls -screen controls Enable or disable touch-screen controls.
-Shutter button AE button AE Choose whether exposure locks when the shutte lock release button is pressed halfway.
+Touch-screen controls Enable or disable touch-screen controls.
+Remote on duration Choose how long the camera waits for a signal from kemote on duration an ML-L3 remote control.
+Assign Fn button Choose the roles played by the Fn1, Fn2, and Fn3 but- Assign in Ducton tons.
+Choose the role played by the 유타 button.
+Shutter button AE Choose whether exposure locks when the shutter- lock release button is pressed halfway.
 Choose whether remote controls for HDMI-CEC HDMI device control devices to which the camera is connected can be used to operate the camera.
 Flicker reduction Reduce flicker or banding.
-Reset file numbering Reset file numbering.
-Time zone and date Set the camera clock.
+Reset file numbering , Time zone and date Set the camera clock.
 Language Choose a language for the camera displays.
 Auto image rotation Record camera orientation with pictures.
-Pixel mapping Check and optimize the camera image sensor and rixei iliapping image processors.
+Location data · · · · · · · · · · · · · · · · · · · Pixel mapping Check and optimize the camera image sensor and image processors.
 Firmware version Display the current firmware version.